SunTheCoder/Bad-Kitty-Project/README.md

 ### Game Features

-- **Responsive Design**: The application is fully responsive, providing an optimized experience across devices (tablet, desktop).
+- **Responsive Design**: The application is fully responsive, providing an optimized experience across devices (tablet, desktop, and mobile(landscaped)).
 - **Dynamic Storytelling**: The game adapts based on user choices, creating a unique storyline for each player.
 - **Save**: Users can save their comic pages (using AWS)